cardillan/mindcode/doc/syntax/SCHEMACODE.markdown

 1. The `global`, `local` and `parent` start the search in the indicated region and never go into parent regions.
     1. `global` and `local` can only be used at the start of the block reference.
     2. `parent` can be used anywhere in the block reference.
-2. When the first identifier of a pattern contains a matching character (`*`), the search starts in the current region and never continues into parent regions.
+2. When the first identifier of a pattern contains a matching character (`*`), or is a global label array, the search starts in the current region and never continues into parent regions.
-3. When the first identifier of a pattern doesn't contain a matching character, the search starts in the current region; when no match is found, parent regions are recursively searched until a match is found or no parent region exists.
+3. When the first identifier of a pattern doesn't contain a matching character and isn't a global label array, the search starts in the current region; when no match is found, parent regions are recursively searched until a match is found or no parent region exists.
 4. Rules for the last identifier in the block reference:
    1. `*` matches all labeled blocks directly contained in the current region.
    2. `**` matches all labeled blocks directly or indirectly contained in the current region.